YouTube to Text: How to Convert Any YouTube Video to Text in 2026

 Pros:

-• Free (if you value your time at zero)
+• Free (if your time is worth nothing)

 • 100% accuracy potential since you control every word